Chapter 17 - The Matching Ball

 “Fuck,” Ethan whispered at my side.
 “Did you just disappear Prince Charles Rubio?”

 “He was rude and about to touch me without my permission,” I replied a bit defensively.
-It wasn’t like I had hurt the dude.
+It wasn’t like I had hurt the guy.
 I just didn’t want him to touch me.

 “Is he still alive?”
 Ethan asked with a kind of morbid fascination and Blake started chuckling again.
 Glad he found this whole thing amusing.